Freshwater Commercial Fishing

 - Harvest minnows from public waters

-- Slat basket license (needed for each basket/box) $30
+- Purchase a Slat Basket License (needed for each slat basket)

 Non-Game Gross Fish

 The category of fishes listed as non-game gross fish are a valuable resource, supplying protein, income and enjoyment.
 These fish are sometimes referred to as rough fish.
 They consist of catfishes, buffalo fishes, paddlefish (spoonbill catfish), carp, shad, gar, drum, and several species of minnows.
 Non-game gross fish can be sold by persons having a commercial fishing license.

 Non-game gross fish can be harvested using traditional sport fishing gear, but they can also be caught using commercial fishing gear, such as, gill nets, trammel nets, hoop nets (also called barrel nets, fiddler nets, and lead nets), slat boxes, and trotlines.
 A person must have a freshwater commercial fishing license to fish commercial fishing gear.
 Although a trotline can be fished on a sport license, a freshwater commercial license is needed when fishing a trotline with more than 100 hooks.